kashyaprparmar/llama2-run/README.md

 **Note:** Ensure you comply with the licensing terms and usage policies of Meta's Llama-2-7b and Hugging Face.

-For further inquiries, contact the author: [Your Name]
+For further inquiries, contact me

 ---